TylerDumas/FlappyBirdClone_CS3443/README.md

 F-L-A-P is a game based off the widely popular mobile game flappy bird.
 In this app the user selects their character and tries to avoid obstacles (pipes) for as long as possible.

-Utilizes: Java, JavaFX, CSS, UML Documentation
+Utilizes: Java, JavaFX, CSS, UML Documentation, Model-View-Controller Design

 Bugs - known bugs in the curent build of the game consist of choppy collision and occasional frame rate lag.